Einhornhool/100-days-of-code/r1-log.md

 ### R1D5
 Worked on the tribute page for freeCodeCamp on CodePen (https://codepen.io/Einhornhool/full/zWoxrQ/).
 I covered the basics but am not fully happy with it.
 I'll have to work on it to fix some stuff.

+### R1D6
+The next FCC-challenge ist to build a portfolio page on CodePen and I started that today.
+I gave up on Bootstrap and started just using Flexbox.
+Currently fucking around a lot. (https://codepen.io/Einhornhool/full/xWqVgw/)
+Learned using Font Awesome Icons.